 order_count, gross_revenue, and distinct_customers, and a date column where every value is a week-start.

-One-page lab handout with every prompt in this scenario, formatted for print.
+Every prompt in this scenario, formatted for print.